 - Depression is a prevalent but devastating illness that leaves sufferers feeling hopeless and powerless, cut off from the rest of the world.
 A doctor can assist in providing the most acceptable treatment possible.
 Antidepressants and psychotherapy work better for some people.
 It is critical to get expert counseling.

-These were some ways for dealing with mental health difficulties during UPSC Preparation.
+These were some ways of dealing with mental health difficulties during UPSC Preparation.
 One will never taste success in life if they have doubts and questions about their talents.
 Clearing the IAS test requires more than just knowledge.
 The recruitment procedure is designed to put one’s endurance and discipline to the test over the course of two years, and motivation is required.
 Emotional stability is essential for staying sane during this procedure and also for enjoying it.
 As a psychological state, mental stability is tied to psychology.
 The overall functioning will be handled if your mental stability is under control.